Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: The pseudorange and TDI in the context of on-board delays

-When expressing the interferometric measurements according to this specified pseudorange definition, we need to consider the excluded on-board signal propagation and processing.
-For that purpose, we introduce two kinds of delay operators by their action on a function $f^{\hat{\tau}_{j}}$.
-The on-board delay operator describes delays due to on-board signal propagation and processing and is defined on the same SCET as the function it is acting on:

-$x$ is a place holder for any on-board delay, e.g., $\textbf{D}_{\text{pbs $\leftarrow$ l}}$ denotes the optical path length from the laser to the PBS and $\textbf{D}_{\text{dec}}$ the decimation filter group delay.
+$x$ is a place holder for any on-board delay, e.g., $\textbf{D}_{\text{qpr $\leftarrow$ pbs}}$ denotes the optical path length from the PBS to the QPR and $\textbf{D}_{\text{dec}}$ the decimation filter group delay.
 The interspacecraft delay operator is defined on a different SCET than the function it is acting on and applies the pseudorange as delay:

 For on-board delays that differ between carrier, PRN, and sideband signals, we add the superscripts \emph{car}, \emph{prn}, and \emph{sb}, respectively.
 To trace the full path of a signal from the distant SC, we need to combine the interspacecraft delay operator for the interspacecraft signal propagation and the SCET conversion (considered at the PBS of the receiving SC) with on-board delay operators on both SC.
 The application of a delay operator to another time-dependent delay operator results in nested delays: